 How can we make our learning and work environment safer?
 How do we build a more trusting and respectful environment on campus?
 In addition to the information shared previously regarding report recommendations, what other information do people feel is needed to help them on a daily basis?
 Leadership Expected behaviour needs to start at the top.
 University leaders (including members of the Board and Senate) need to model the behaviour expected across campus and be part of the change process from a University governance standpoint.
 The Board of Governors and senior leadership need to regain trust by committing to improving governance and following through on actions and commitments needed to improve the culture on campus.
-There was a significant impact on trust on campus due to the labour dispute, which is still Leadership needs to collaborate more fully so campus members have a voice in planning and decision-making, including budgeting.
+There was a significant impact on trust on campus due to the labour dispute, which is still being felt.
+Leadership needs to collaborate more fully so campus members have a voice in planning and decision-making, including budgeting.
 Actions related to sustainability need to be considered.
 Leadership needs to demonstrate that 'bad' behaviour, including micro aggressions, that harms people and the work culture will not be tolerated.
-More process communication, early intervention and prevention is needed. being felt.
+More process communication, early intervention and prevention is needed.
 UPEI leadership needs to recognize how hard events over that last number of years have been on employees and the impact on morale and campus engagement.
 Efforts need to be made by UPEI leadership to help rebuild a sense of community.
+A strong apology would be a meaningful start.
 The presidential search process needs to be transparent and demonstrate a focus on ensuring the next president is truly committed to EDI and has been thoroughly vetted.
 This includes providing the campus with opportunities to receive updates and provide input.
 The Board and University Leadership need to be aware of the level of trauma and burnout on campus and the impacts this has on physical and mental health, and a sense of physical and psychological safety on campus.
 Make minutes of Board of Governors and Senate meetings more accessible and transparent so the campus community understands decisions and actions being made at the highest levels.
 Ongoing listening sessions with the president without supervisors present would be helpful.
 Demonstrate that when input is sought, that it is heard and considered-and, ideally, acted on.
 Training Strong indication from all areas of campus community that training on Preventing Sexualized Violence should be mandatory for all campus members.
 Leadership (including Board) should set example for this and other training.
 EDI training should be more accessible to everyone and included in onboarding of new employees at all levels.
 Everyone, including lawyers advising the University, need to be trauma-informed.
 Employee groups are eager for more access to training, skills development, and professional development opportunities to enable them to carry out their roles and further develop both professionally and personally.
+Making bystander training accessible for all campus members would be beneficial.
+A broad range of training needs to be provided for those supervising others and with decision-making authority.